 “That makes for the both of us,” she said.

-As the two seated on boulders, they chow down on food, watching the waves, and stealing glances when the other wasn’t looking.
+As the two seated on boulders, they chow down on food, watching the waves, stealing glances when the other wasn’t looking, and discussing his last visit.
 She caught him, staring at her bare legs, pretend not notice by picking up food from the platter.
 By the time they finished the food, the sunset.
 Diana looks at Clark again.
 There’s that glow again.
 I wonder if he’s aware of it?
 If he’s not the son of Zeus, perhaps Apollo?
 That would explain it.

 “So, Clark.
 How’s the last year been for you?”

 “Same old, same old mostly.
 Work, friends, work.
-Oh, yeah.
-I spent a lot of time searching for Paradise Island.”
+You?”

 Diana hope she didn’t look too happy as she felt.
 She did, judging from his smile.